 Though preferred under the SMA, water-oriented uses are relatively absent along Stevenson's shorelines.
 The majority of developed lands are not developed with uses preferred by the SMA and 19.3% of developed lands are used as single-family residences.
-This leaves only 23.8% of land used for wateroriented purposes and a shocking 1.1% (1.5 acres) of all developed land in the shoreline jurisdiction analyzed in this report is dependent on its shoreline location.
+This leaves only 23.8% of land used for water-oriented purposes and a shocking 1.1% (1.5 acres) of all developed land is dependent on its shoreline location.